bensteinberg/oracles/README.md

 If you're hacking on this code, you can run the tests with `pytest`;
 use `flake8 --exclude=env/` to keep it clean, or just run `pytest --flake8`.
+The browser integration tests will run if you have Firefox and geckodriver installed.
 If you add Python packages, add them to `requirements.in` and run `pip-compile --generate-hashes` to update `requirements.txt`.

 (Lame Mage has an [online
 version](http://www.lamemage.com/oracles/) of the